mat-diak/bank-tech-test/README.md

 The responsibilities are split between 3 classes:

 - Account - resposible for account operations, i.e. withdrawals and deposits
-- Statement - slightly like a database, it formats the data and tracks the history of transactions, adds timestamps
+- Statement - it formats the data and adds timestamps, stores transaction history
 - StatementFormatter - given transactions history from Statement, produces a table for the statement

 The decision to structure the script, in such way, was to have a clear purpose for each component.

-Such division allows for adding up to the project.
-An additional divison could be introduced by implementing an interface through which user could access all functionality.
+### Further extensions:
+- The validators which are now part of the Account class could be extracted to a separate class
+- An interfact class could be introduced to operate between all classes

 ## Edge cases considered: